 - The type qualifiers act as machine-checked documentation, which can aid programmer understanding. - Error messages may be more comprehensible.
-With a monolithic whole-program analysis, error messages can be obscure, because the analysis has already inferred (possibly incorrect) types for a number of variables. - Type-checking is modular, which can be faster than re-doing a whole-program analysis every time the program is type-checked.
+With a monolithic whole-program analysis, error messages can be obscure, because the analysis has already inferred (possibly incorrect) types for a number of variables.

+• • Type-checking is modular, which can be faster than re-doing type-checked. g a whole-program analysis every time the program is 226